 Source Documents (invoice receipts, bank tellers, etc) -> Subsidiary Books (Purchases/Sales Day Book) -> The Ledger (Debtors, Creditors, and General Ledger) -> Financial Reports (Balance Sheet, Income Statement)

-Record keeping is an accounting which is concerned with the generation of information, while financial report statement is an accounting function concerned with the interpretation of the information generated.
+Record keeping is accounting which is concerned with the generation of information, while the financial report statement is an accounting function concerned with the interpretation of the information generated.
 Record keeping can also be called bookkeeping.

 The documents that evidence the transactions (invoice, a bill, a receipt, a loan indenture, etc.) usually called Source Document are used to record information in the book of record.
 These books of record or book of accounts are called subsidiary books.